How to prepare an income statement | 7 uses for your startup

 The ability to anticipate and tackle potential issues head-on or capitalize on newly identified opportunities can significantly affect your business growth.
 By regularly reviewing and comparing income statements, you can ensure your startup stays profitable.

-7. Evaluating Marketing Campaigns
+7. Evaluating marketing campaigns

 You can track the impact of your marketing efforts by carefully examining your income statement.
 It’s like your business’s scoreboard, giving you a clear picture of how your marketing plays could turn into revenue gains.